 NOTE: If additional clearance is needed to get to adjustment bolt, move mower deck height to the lowest position.

-After above adjustment is made, if the tractor still creeps forward or backward while motion control lever is in neutral position, follow these steps:
+After above adjustment is made, if the tractor does not reach full forward or reverse speed at the furthest motion control lever location for forward and reverse, follow these steps.